sergeyvilov/VariantCallingPipelines/germline/README.md

 There are two possible ways:

--  Use gatk4 package from the gatk_germ environment
-In this case, not all tools can run properly (e.g. VariantRecalibrator can't make R plots) But it's ok for such tools as Mutect2 or Haplotype Caller
+-  Use gatk4 package from the *vcalling* environment In this case, not all tools can run properly (e.g. VariantRecalibrator can't make R plots) But it's ok for such tools as Mutect2 or Haplotype Caller